kenblu24/RobotSwarmSimulator/doc/source/guide/yaml.rst

       This is the default behavior for relative paths in Python, but it is the last place we look.

 If a file isn't found at any of these locations, an error will be raised.
+See :py:func:`.include.search_file`.